CityOfDetroit/crime-viewer/README.md

 - Python 3.x: `npm run watch & python -m http.server 9966`
 - Python 2.x: `npm run watch & python -m SimpleHTTPServer 9966`

-This will watch & serve the page at `http://localhost:9966/public/`.
+This will watch & serve the page at `http://localhost:9966/`.

 ### Deploy

 Run `npm run deploy`.
-This pipes `src/main.js` through Uglify to minify it, writes to `build/bundle.js`, and then publishes to gh-pages (kinda, still figuring this piece out).
+This pipes `src/main.js` through Uglify to minify it, writes to `public/bundle.js`, and then publishes the `public/` directory to `gh-pages`.

 ### Tests